PaulWheatcroft/CarpBuzz/README.md

 - I can add new fisheries to the directory
     1. When logged in as an administrator the user can click on the Admin link located in the menu
     2. The first link in the drop down is Add Fishery
-    3. This open a large form where the details of the fishery can be completed, or partially completed with a view to adding additional items at a later date
+    3. This opens a large form where the details of the fishery can be completed, or partially completed with a view to adding additional items at a later date

 <img src="static/images/edit-fishery.png" style="margin: 0;"><br>